Overview

 - Set up Apple Pay

-Payment Request Button
+GPay/Payment Request Button

 - Button Settings:

-Finally, click Save changes to save/update the plugin settings.
+Finally, click Save Changes to save/update the plugin settings.

 Stripe Checkout